 Webex is the largest commercial element of most Cisco enterprise relationships.
 The licensing framework runs on three distinct suites: Webex Suite for meetings and collaboration, Webex Calling for cloud phone, and Webex Contact Center for customer service operations.
 Each suite carries its own commercial framework.

-This guide draws on more than seventy Cisco engagements at our Cisco advisory practice.
-Read the related Cisco ELA guide for 2026 and the Cisco ELA true up guide.
+This guide draws on more than seventy Cisco engagements at our Cisco advisory practice and on the published Cisco terms.

 The three Webex suites are licensed and priced independently.
 The publisher's preferred renewal pattern bundles all three into the broader Cisco collaboration agreement.
 The buyer side framework unbundles each suite and runs the right tier for the right use case.